-Workflow Designer is launched from the main Brocade Workflow Composer Web UI.
+Workflow Designer is launched from the main Extreme Workflow Composer Web UI.
 First login to https://YOUR_HOST_IP/.
 You can launch Designer in two different ways - either by creating a new workflow, or by editing an existing workflow:

 Create a New Workflow¶

 From the Web UI, click on the “Actions” button at the top of the screen.
 From there, click the round “+” button at the bottom center of the screen:

 This will launch Workflow Designer with a new, blank workflow:

 Note: You must set a name for the workflow before you can save it.
 Click on the “gears” icon at the top centre to access workflow settings.
 Here you can specify which pack the workflow belongs to, and its name.

 You can also edit existing workflows